 When you are selective in what you promote, it allows you to sell with confidence.

-When you know deep down that the product is a solid fit for your audience – that they need it – you want to get it into their hands.
-In a way, you feel obligated to sell to them.
-Selling becomes a matter of what is best for them, not what is best for you, which is the way it should be.
+Once you know deep down that the product is a solid fit for your audience, you want to get it into their hands.
+Once you know that they need the product, you feel obligated to sell to them and guilty if you don’t.

 You sell with confidence because you believe in the product.
 And selling with confidence always outperforms selling scared.